nikolai-kramskoy/tinkoff-translator-task-fall-2024/README.md

 ## Usage

-This server is dependent only on single PostgreSQL instance.
+This server depends on a single PostgreSQL instance and Yandex Translate API.

 ### Launch